 Gently, I touched his hand and asked if I could help.
 I noticed that his fingernails are clean.

 The story goes that he was at Gulf War when a bullet hit him when he was driving a tanker.
 He took off his hat and showed me the mark on his head.
 The scar is visible on the balding spot.
-He survived the war but the incident left a far deeper scar in his mind.
+He survived the war, but the incident left a far more profound injury in his mind.

 He did not answer me.
 His head bowed down, hands covering his face, I saw tears falling down.

-While this was happening, people were all eyes and ears to what transpired between me and the first nation man.
+While this was happening, people were all eyes and ears to what transpired between the first nation man and me.
 The brown man no longer covers his nose with his handkerchief.
 I can only assume that he softened listening to the story.

-We both alighted from the same station, said good-bye and he quickly cross the road to go to work.
+We both alighted from the same station, said goodbye and he quickly crosses the road to go to work.
 I never saw him again.